maunawakea/html-portfolio/README.md

 # html-portfolio
-For Web Development Assignment 1
+For Web Development Assignment 1 at MNU